Your IP: Unknown · Your Status: ProtectedUnprotectedUnknown

 What is a Virtual Private Network and how does it work?

-Like a proxy, a VPN also reroutes your internet traffic through a remote server and hides your IP address so websites can’t see your original IP or location (you can also check out our article on how to change your IP location for more details).
+Like a proxy, a VPN also reroutes your internet traffic through a remote server and hides your IP address so websites can’t see your original IP or location (you can also check out our article on how to change your VPN location for more details).
 However, it works on the operating system level, meaning that it redirects all your traffic, whether it’s coming from your browser or a background app.

 A VPN client also encrypts your traffic between the internet and your device.
 That means the Internet Service Provider (ISP) monitoring your internet activity and collecting data about you can no longer see what you’re doing online – just that you’re connected to a VPN server.
 The encryption also protects you from government surveillance, website tracking, and any snoopers or hackers who might try to intercept your device.
 A VPN provides you increased online privacy and security.